Understanding the Emotional Ties of Trauma Bonds

 Recognizing the Signs of a Trauma Bond

 Trauma bonds are marked by several key characteristics and dynamics.
-Common signs of trauma bonded relationships include:
+Common signs of trauma-bonded relationships include:

 • Dependency